What Would You Do With a Telescope?

 The goal is to engage the public with programming centered around the telescopes and increase astronomy education in the region.
 Past Future Galileos have delivered more than 1,000 star gazes reaching tens of thousands of people around the region.

-Winners received training from local experts on how to use the telescopes and share them with the public.
-They receive:
+Winners receive training from local experts on how to use the telescopes and share them with the public.
+They also receive:

 • Orion XT8 Telescope and eyepieces